oreshinya/purescript-identy/docs/01-Philosophy.md

 But wait, it has problems.

-we should consider with a wider perspective.
+We should consider with a wider perspective.

 In this case, it seems that this is good because the example is simple.